isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Consider a large organization with many sites, each with a pair of Kea servers deployed in a high availability (HA) configuration.
 Typically such deployments use standardized configurations, leading to similar config parameters for every site.
 The members of each HA pair are often almost exactly the same, differing only by name.
 Often installations of this size will feature a high level of automation, including provisioning and management systems.

 The CB is ideal for such deployments.
 While some effort is required to integrate with the provisioning automation, once accomplished, deployment of new Kea servers can be nearly automatic.
-A small "stub" JSON config, identical for every server, can be used, and all remaining configuration (interfaces, subnets, pools, etc.) loaded from the central CB database.
+A small "stub" JSON config, identical for every server, can be used, and all remaining configuration (shared networks, subnets, pools, etc.) loaded from the central CB database.
 Any updates to the central CB database are automatically propagated to all Kea instances.
 The CB becomes the "single source of truth" for DHCP throughout the organization.

 .. _cb-limitations: